 Eggs and sausage—hold the hash!
 Also, add to your meal some coffee with heavy cream and stevia.

-Steak and eggs could also serve as an ideal breakfast on a carnivore diet, a classic and straightforward option to add into your meal plan.
+Steak and eggs could also serve as an ideal breakfast on a carnivore diet, a classic and straightforward option to add to your meal plan.

 Many of us on keto gravitate toward eating meals traditionally thought of as breakfast foods for lunch or dinner, and there's nothing wrong with mixing things up.
 Go ahead and whip up a basic cheese omelet with a side of bacon for a fast mid-day meal.

-Sear up a juicy grass-fed beef burger, preferably 80/20 for the highest fat content, topped with melted sharp cheddar cheese for an effortless American classic you can have ready in minutes.
+Grill up a juicy grass-fed beef burger, preferably 80/20 for the highest fat content, topped with melted sharp cheddar cheese, for an effortless American classic you can have ready in minutes.

-Indulge and make it a party by smoking up some slow-cooked brisket, and incorporate it onto a platter with savory sausage, pulled pork, and other barbecue favorites; again, just watch your seasonings and sauces to avoid unwanted sugars and preservatives.
+Indulge and make it a party by smoking up some slow-cooked brisket, and serve it on a platter with savory sausage, pulled pork, and other barbecue favorites; again, just watch your seasonings and sauces to avoid unwanted sugars and preservatives.

-The following are some more staple foods to enjoy on a meat-only, ketogenic diet:
+The following are more staple foods to enjoy on a meat-only, ketogenic diet:

 Your Go-To Meat Cuts:

-- Steaks (ribeye, sirloin, flank, strip, or chuck eye, et al.)
+- Steaks (ribeye, sirloin, flank, strip, or chuck eye)